StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Version 0.9.0 introduces model simulations based on DynamicHMC, e.g. the nice explanation of HMC (and NUTS) in chapter 9.

-A possibility is to completely switch to using to DynamicHMC in version 1.0.0.
+A possibility is to completely switch to using to DynamicHMC in version 1.0.0 or use both.

 At the same time StanModels will be updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).

 Towards the end of this year I also plan to update TuringModels.jl based on the new AdvancedHMC option.